total-typescript/total-typescript-book/book-content/book.md

 var formats: Set<unknown>;
 ```

-That’s because the `Set` doesn’t know what type it’s supposed to be!
-We haven’t passed it any values, and we haven’t passed it any types.
+That's because the `Set` doesn't know what type it's supposed to be!
+We haven't passed it any values, and we haven't passed it any types.

 But take a look at those angle brackets.
-That means that we can pass `Set` a type to let it know what it’s supposed to contain:
+That means that we can pass `Set` a type to let it know what it's supposed to contain:

 ```typescript
 const formats = new Set<string>();
 ```

-Now, `formats` understands that it’s a set of strings, and adding anything other than a string will fail:
+Now, `formats` understands that it's a set of strings, and adding anything other than a string will fail:

 ```typescript
 formats.add("Digital"); // this works